-Q. What are the differences between the housing programs?
+Q. What are the differences between the types of housing you offer?

 Q. Can I apply before I’m 65?

-You must be 65 to apply for housing.
-For couples, one person needs to be at least 65 and the other person needs to be at least 60 years of age.
+For couples, one person must be 65 and the other person needs to be at least 60 years of age before they can apply for housing.

 Q. Do I need to have a medical assessment before applying or bring a doctor’s note to GEF?